 After the baby turns

-If your baby was breech and is now head down you can stop the inversions for a few days.
-Now walk briskly for a mile, or more, every day for three days, to get the head into your pelvis.
-After three days of walking, resume myofascial releases to continue the balance that will help baby stay head down and rotate more readily once labor begins.
+If your baby was breech and is now head down, you can stop the inversions for a few days.
+Walk briskly for a mile or more every day for three days to get the baby’s head into the pelvis.
+After three days of walking, resume myofascial releases to continue the balance that will help the baby stay head down and rotate more readily once labor begins.

 Notice where your baby is kicking.
-If that is quite different and is now strong at the top of your womb, you may want to stop measures to flip baby.
-If the same, you may want to continue until you can get the midwife or doctor to verify the position.
+If it is quite different and is now strong at the top of your womb, you may want to stop measures to flip the baby.
+If it stays the same, you might want to continue until you can get the midwife or doctor to verify the baby’s position.

-If you think the baby may have flipped head down, but you aren’t sure, you can either cease doing inversions until you know for sure, or simply hold the Forward-Leaning Inversion position for only 30 seconds, or 3 long breaths.
+If you think the baby may have flipped head down, but you aren’t sure, you can either cease doing inversions until you do know for sure, or simply hold the Forward-leaning Inversion position for 30 seconds (or 3 long breaths).

-If baby is head down, will baby flip breech if I do a Forward-Leaning Inversion?
+If head down, will the baby flip breech if I do a Forward-leaning Inversion?

-I think it unlikely that your baby will flip back to breech after balancing your body unless the muscles and ligaments tighten up again.
-That said, keep your Forward-Leaning Inversion short and do it only once a day.
-Don’t do the Breech Tilt if you think baby may have gotten head down.
-Walk!
+I think it’s unlikely that your baby will flip back to breech after balancing your body, unless the muscles and ligaments tighten up again.
+That said, keep your inversions short and do them only once a day.
+Don’t do the breech tilt if you think the baby may have gotten head down.

 Balancing techniques could help a vaginal breech birth go more smoothly.
-Always use physiologic breech birth practices (Knee-elbow or hands-and-knees maternal position, hands-off the breech, natural childbirth).
+Always use physiologic breech birth practices (knee-elbow or hands-and-knees maternal position, hands-off the breech, natural childbirth, etc.).

 Otherwise, a cesarean after labor begins gives the baby a bit of labor hormones to help transition into life outside the womb.
 Discuss these options with your midwife or doctor.
 There is currently better data in obstetrics to support physiological breech vaginal birth.

-Please go over all the recommendations including body work.
-Consider that another week of healthy gestation, to 40 weeks, has nothing but benefits for your baby.
-If you or baby are not healthy or if there is a prolapsed cord, you need medical help.
-But a prolapse cord is a different issue with a breech than a head-down baby and getting bottoms up and riding to the hospital is likely to lead to an excellent outcome.
+Consider that another week of healthy gestation, up to 40 weeks, has nothing but benefits for your baby.
+If you or your baby are not healthy, or if there is a prolapsed cord, you may need medical help.

 I just wanted to let you know that I appreciated your help, and that at 34 weeks, me, my chiropractor, and my midwife are all pretty sure that the baby has flipped head down, to what your site basically calls a LOT position.
-It was a week long process that wasn’t complete until I had done 3 webster appointments, plus a bunch of inversions, plus doing your “daily activities” on your DVD every day, but it seems to have worked! -Rebekah B.
+It was a week-long process that wasn’t complete until I had done 3 Webster appointments, plus a bunch of inversions and doing your “daily activities” on your DVD every day, but it seems to have worked!